Batman: The Killing Joke: No Joke

 In 2007, Geoff Johns wrote a companion story to The Killing Joke entitled "No Joke" that appeared in the series Booster Gold.

 In the story, Booster Gold is charged by Rip Hunter to go back in time and save Barbara from being shot by the Joker.
 Booster arrives at the carnival and is attacked by Joker's freaks.
 He manages to escape, but arrives too late to save Barbara.
 Catching the Joker in the middle of taking photos of his victim, Booster attacks in a rage.
 The Joker nevertheless gains the upper hand, snapping several photos of Booster in the process.
 Rip returns Booster to the future before the Joker can murder him, but Booster demands to be sent back again.
-He fails several times until learning that the Joker is destined to paralyze her, as this prompts her to become the Oracle.
+He fails several times until learning that the Joker is destined to paralyze her, as this prompts her to become Oracle.
 Rip did this to demonstrate that some points in time, like Barbara's paralysis, are fixed and cannot be altered, so that Booster would not continue insisting on rescuing his friend Ted Kord from death, another fixed point.
 The story also reveals that Batman kept the photos of Barbara and Booster, and had been waiting until Booster came of age before confronting him.
-Batman thanks Booster for trying to stop the Joker and offers him his friendship.
+Batman thanks Booster for trying to stop Joker and offers him his friendship.
 Eventually, Dick Grayson, who becomes the new Batman for a short time, would also learn about this and offer his thanks to Booster.